Oblivionburn/Dirge-of-Sorrows/README.md

 <br><br>
 - 14 types of Runes that can be attached to armor/weapons, and paired for various effects (similar to FF7 materia system), with XP/Level progression which increases their effectiveness
 <br><br>
-- Intro of the story, which also serves as the tutorial for the game
+- Intro of the story

 <br><br>
 ## <ins>Planned features not yet implemented</ins>: